ropensci/roweb3/content/blog/2025-01-17-yearinreview2024/index.md

 invite us [to talk about our work](/talks-papers/), or mentioned us in a presentation, a post, or social media.

-We will do all of this and more in 2025.
-We are starting with a [Community Call](/commcalls/first-time-contributor/) and a series of [mini-hackathons](/coworking/) during our co-working session to support first-time contributors to open source projects.
+We will continue to support our community's amazing contributions and plan to offer even more opportunities to get involved in 2025.
+We started with a [Community Call](/commcalls/first-time-contributor/) and a series of [mini-hackathons](/coworking/) during our co-working session to support first-time contributors to open source projects.